Free Real-time HD Green-Screen Software

 Chroma Key Live “keys out” selected areas of live video, allowing a background to show through.
 It features Syphon I/O, HD resolutions and full GPU acceleration.

 A few years ago, some of my students were doing a green-screen shoot and needed to visualize the chromakey while shooting, so their actors could see the composite while they performed.
-We didn’t need the advanced features of professional software like Veescope, Wirecast, BoinxTV, VirtualEyez, or Visual Communicator so I made my own solution.
+We didn’t need the advanced features of professional software like Veescope, Wirecast, MimoLive or VirtualEyez so I made my own solution.
+(There are other free solutions: OBS Studio has a chromakey filter built-in.
+CamTwist Studio has a chromakey feature, but it’s buried pretty deep.)

-Chroma Key Live performs a basic realtime chromakey on your computer screen, in SD or HD resolutions, with adjustable tolerance and edge fade.
-The foreground and background sources include Quicktime inputs (ie webcams, DV cams, capture cards…), Syphon Streams, and Quicktime media (movies, stills).
+Chroma Key Live performs a basic realtime chromakey (AKA “greenscreen”) on your computer screen, in HD resolutions, with adjustable tolerance and edge fade.
+The foreground / background sources include FaceTime cameras, USB webcams, HDMI capture cards, Syphon streams, and pre-recorded movies or stills.
+(See the Camera Compatibility page for complete info.)
 The foreground and background layers can be independently scaled, positioned, and mirrored (so your actors don’t see themselves backwards).
-The playback of Quicktime media can be controlled from the keyboard for easy cueing and rehearsal.
+Movie playback can be controlled from the keyboard for easy cueing and rehearsal.
+The keyed output is published as a Syphon stream for other applications to use.

 In the days of analog video, chromakey was accomplished in the TV studio in realtime.
 The camera’s live signal would be routed through a keyer in the control room and delivered back to an on-set monitor.
 This way, the production team could see exactly how the actor looked when composited over the background image.
-Of course, you would need an expensive studio or at least a video mixer.
-Now, in the digital era you can add chroma key effects in post-production using inexpensive software.
-But they can’t be easily visualized during production.
+(Assuming you could afford the expensive studio or at least a video mixer.)
+Now chroma key effects are included in every editor, but they can’t be easily visualized during production.
 How do you shoot a complex green-screen scene when all you see is an actor against a big green wall?
 Chroma Key Live makes it simple again.
 Run the output from your camera into a Mac, then click on your background and it will disappear, revealing the movie or still image of your choice.
 Switch to full-screen and call “action!”

-Please read the Chroma Key Live Guide for instructions and a detailed Changelog.
+Read the Chroma Key Live Guide for instructions and full Changelog.

 Changes in this version: